jpcib/weave2/README.md

 Content for Map'H - A website created with R, using the {blogdown} package, uploaded to github, and automatically updated to netlify for web publishing.
 Sounds complicated, it's easy.

-Abajo link al blog, donde probablemente habra un *tutorial* que siga los pasos
+Abajo link al blog, donde probablemente habrá un *tutorial* que siga los pasos